-Iraklia ferries connect Cyclades Islands with Greece with crossings available to Katapola, Koufonissi, Naxos, Paros & Schinoussa (in Cyclades Islands) & Piraeus (in Greece).
+Iraklia ferries connect Cyclades Islands with Athens with crossings available to Katapola, Koufonissi, Naxos, Paros & Schinoussa (in Cyclades Islands) & Piraeus (in Athens).
 Iraklia Ferry crossings are operated by Blue Star Ferries and depending on time of year you’ll find a choice of up to 18 ferry crossings weekly.

 There are up to 18 ferry crossings weekly from Iraklia with sailing durations starting from 5 minutes.
 Our Iraklia ferry summary provides a good guide but for the latest sailing information use our fare search.

 Sandwiched between the party isles of Ios and Naxos in the Cyclades archipelago is the tiny Greek island of Iraklia, a destination oft-forgotten in the shadow of its larger neighbours.
 While the other islands fight for the spotlight, the few inhabitants of Iraklia have gone about their usual business; a business that hasn’t changed for decades.
 It comes as no surprise, then, that the island has retained its tranquil, rural charm.
 The isle’s landscape is shaped by rugged, shrub-covered hills that tumble towards the rocky coastline edging the sapphire surf of the Aegean Sea.
 Only a few, sparsely populated villages nestle between these untouched slopes; all flaunting the traditional white-walled stylings of Cycladic architecture.